 Early Termination

-No – killing tenants is a criminal offence!
-But occasionally tenants, perhaps because of a change in circumstances, want to terminate their tenancy before the initial six-month period has expired.
-Since they have signed a legally binding document we would be perfectly within our rights to demand the full rent for that period regardless of whether or not they continue to occupy.
-Some agencies do just that and gamble that the disgruntled tenant will actually pay the full rent and not wreck the place.
-We prefer not to gamble and instead offer to release the current tenant as soon as a suitable replacement tenant can be found and referenced.
+Occasionally Tenants, perhaps because of a change in circumstances, want to terminate their Tenancy before the initial six-month period has expired.
+Since they have signed a legally binding document, we would be perfectly within our rights to demand the full rent for that period regardless of whether or not they continue to occupy the property.
+Some agencies do just that and gamble that the disgruntled Tenant will actually pay the full rent.
+We prefer not to gamble and instead offer to release the current Tenant as soon as a suitable replacement Tenant can be found and referenced.
 We do however ensure that our client, the Landlord, does not suffer financially in the process.
-In these circumstances we therefore charge the outgoing tenant the Initial Setting-up Fee normally payable by the Landlord every time a new tenancy is started.
+In these circumstances we therefore charge the outgoing Tenant the Initial Set Up Fee normally payable by the Landlord for a new Tenancy.

 Notice to Quit

-The tenant is always entitled to two full months notice of your requirement for possession.
-Under normal circumstances it is not possible to terminate a tenancy before the initial fixed term has expired or at least six months have passed.
-The earliest a six-month tenancy can therefore be terminated is by giving notice before the end of the fourth month to expire on the sixth month.
-In any subsequent Periodic Tenancy two months notice is still always required.
+The Tenant is always entitled to two full months Notice of your requirement for possession.
+Under normal circumstances it is not possible to terminate a Tenancy before the initial fixed term has expired or at least six months have passed.
+The earliest a six-month Tenancy can therefore be terminated is by giving Notice before the end of the fourth month to expire at the end of the sixth month.
+In any subsequent Periodic Tenancy two months Notice is still always required.

-Once the fixed term of the tenancy has passed there is currently no legal requirement to provide a reason or justification for termination and if necessary the court, without the delay of a hearing, will decide the matter under the Accelerated Possession Procedure.
-Court costs are currently £355.00 with no need to employ a solicitor as we process the Court papers on your behalf.
-Regardless of the tenants circumstances the courts do not have the power to delay possession beyond a maximum of forty-two days – fourteen days is much more usual.
+Once the fixed term of the Tenancy has passed there is currently no legal requirement to provide a reason or justification for termination and if necessary, the court, without the delay of a hearing, will decide the matter under the Accelerated Possession Procedure.
+Court costs are currently £391.00 with no need to employ a solicitor as we process the Court papers on your behalf.
+Regardless of the Tenant’s circumstances the courts do not have the power to delay possession beyond a maximum of forty-two days – fourteen days is much more usual.

-However because life is not fair, the Tenant is only required to provide notice of one month (measured from the last day of a rent period), again once the fixed term is over.
-The Tenant however has to make the property available for prospective replacement tenants to view during this notice period, hopefully this then enables you find a new tenant and therefore enjoy continuity of rental income despite the change of occupier.
+However, because life is not fair, the Tenant is only required to provide Notice of one month from a rent day, to expire the day before the next rent day.
+The Tenant however has to make the property available for prospective replacement Tenants to view during this Notice period, hopefully this then enables us to find a new Tenant and therefore enjoy continuity of rental income despite the change of occupier.

 End of Tenancy